waku-org/docs.waku.org/docs/guides/nwaku/build-from-source.md

 title: Build Nwaku from Source
 ---

-Nwaku offers the option of building a node from the source when you want to access the latest development version or a specific commit of nwaku.
+This guide provides detailed steps to build a nwaku node from the source to access the latest development version or a specific commit of nwaku.
 If you prefer a more stable version, [download a pre-compiled binary](https://github.com/waku-org/nwaku/tags) instead.

 :::info
 Nwaku can be built and run on Linux and macOS, while Windows support is currently experimental.